 This is why making it to the Roof of Africa requires preparation, training, and strong will of mind.

 You may already be aware of this if you have been planning on climbing Kilimanjaro for some time, but it’s not a cheap endeavor.

 Generally, your entire journey could cost anywhere from $2,400 – $5,000 per person.
-This amount should include your flights, camping, accommodations, food, mountain guides and porters, park fees and transport.
+This amount should include your flights, camping, accommodations, food, mountain guides and porters, park fees, and transport.

-If you have found a tour operator deal which seems too good to be true, the general rule-of-thumb is that it is.
+If you have found a tour operator deal that seems too good to be true, the general rule-of-thumb is that it is.
 One thing you shouldn’t skimp on is the quality of your tour operator and the services they offer.

-Paying a little extra for you a high-quality, experienced and knowledgeable tour operator is the difference between summiting Kilimanjaro and not.
+Paying a little extra for you a high-quality, experienced, and knowledgeable tour operator is the difference between summiting Kilimanjaro and not.

-During your trek, you need good sleep, nourishment, physical support, emergency support, emotional support and good acclimatization knowledge.
+During your trek, you need good sleep, nourishment, physical support, emergency support, emotional support, and good acclimatization knowledge.
 Your tour operator should be able to provide you will all of the above.

 2. Time Your Trip Correctly

 While you can climb Kilimanjaro all year round, it’s generally not recommended to do so in the wet months of April, May, and November.